Muskogee Public Schools

-The Muskogee Public School district (officially known as Muskogee Independent School District No. 20) is the primary public school district in Muskogee, Oklahoma.
-Their mascot is the Rougher, an anthropomorphic bulldog.
+The Muskogee Public School district (officially known as Muskogee Independent School District No. 20) is a public school district headquartered in Muskogee, Oklahoma.
+It covers most of Muskogee.
+The district's mascot is the Rougher, an anthropomorphic bulldog.
 The district is governed by a five-member Muskogee Board of Education, with members being elected to serve staggered five year terms.
 The Board in turn appoints a Superintendent to be the chief administrative officer of the district.